 a particular exercise is more likely to be inaccurate, the more

-time that has past since it was last performed.
-By the time a
+time that has passed since it was last performed.
+By the time

-new load has been re-identified, another exercise takes its place!
+a new load has been re-identified, another exercise takes its

 Log Implementing Varying Workloads.